ralna/GALAHAD/doc/Julia/rst-dir/struct_bsc_control_type.rst

 detailed documentation
 ----------------------

-control derived type as a C struct
+control derived type as a Julia structure

 components
 ~~~~~~~~~~